Associative and central simple algebras

 * (matrix algebra, toy example) B is an nf structure attached to a number field K, C = d is a positive integer.
 Returns a cyclic algebra isomorphic to the matrix algebra Md(K).

-In all cases, this function computes a maximal order for the algebra by default, which may require a lot of time.
-Setting maxord = 0 prevents this computation.
+In all cases over a number field, this function factors various discriminants and computes a maximal order for the algebra by default, which may require a lot of time.
+This can be controlled by flag, whose binary digits mean:

 The pari object representing such an algebra A is a t_VEC with the following data: